 This is our second year raising painted lady butterflies from caterpillars, and it was just as exciting and enthralling for the kids as it was the first time.
 We’ve also raised ladybugs and praying mantises, which is really super fun and interesting as well!

 I ordered a Live Butterfly Garden kit, and scheduled our caterpillar delivery for the week after I returned from my work conference so that I wouldn’t miss anything while I was gone.
 It’s really nice that they have the option of pre-ordering and scheduling your delivery for later!

 The butterflies like to feed on orange slices and watermelon.
 The red liquid that you see all over the habitat isn’t blood – it’s meconium that is expelled when the butterflies emerge from the chrysalis.
 If you’ve never raised butterflies though, it can be kind of a shock to see all of that red liquid, so rest assured that it’s completely normal!

-We watched our butterflies for a few days, and then it was time to release them.
+We watched our butterflies for a couple of days, and then it was time to release them.

-If you ask me, butterflies are actually pretty creepy looking up close!
+If you ask me, butterflies are actually kind of creepy looking up close! 😂

 Each butterfly waited a few minutes before they left the habitat, and all of them fluttered around our yard and patio for quite awhile before flying off into the sunset, but the last butterfly took an incredibly long time before he left us.